 A follow-on virtual public meeting was held August 18, 2020, to present the revised Final Proposed Plan (incorporating the settlement areas and re-grouped MRSs) and preferred alternative to the community.
 No one from the community attended the meeting; consequently, no transcript was prepared.
-Seven comments were received from the community, as discussed in the Responsiveness Summary included in Part 3 of this DD.
-The community accepts the selected remedy.
+Seven comments were received from the community, as discussed in the Responsiveness Summary.